-- Paid Bi-Weekly (i.e. every other Friday): Take the first 4 income totals and subtotal them.
+- Paid Bi-Weekly (i.e. every other Friday): Take the 4 income totals and subtotal them.
 Divide them by 2 and you will read your average monthly income.

-- Paid Weekly: Take the total of the first 4 income periods and that will give you an average monthly income.
+- Paid Weekly: Take the total of the 4 income periods and that will give you an average monthly income.

 3. EXPENSES.
 Up next, determine your expenses.
 You will want to make a list showing each payee and the amount paid.
 In order to ensure an accurate budget, you will handle your fixed expenses differently than discretionary.

 Your fixed expenses include items such as your mortgage, car payment, insurance, etc. The things you pay every month which do not change (or only vary in payment slightly).

 Your discretionary expenses include those which are not always the same payment (like your mortgage or cell phone bill), take the amount you spent on the past 3 months and average it out reach a monthly figure (i.e. if you spent $500 in October, $600 in November and $575 in December, add those 3 numbers up and divide by 3 to reach an average of $558.33).

 Take a look at one of the budget forms from Step 1 to ensure that you did not overlook any of the items you may need to include.

 4. FILL OUT THE BUDGET.
 This is the “fun” part.
 Transfer the amounts you have listed above into each spot on the budget.
 Your monthly income should go at the top and then the amounts for each expense in the appropriate location.
 Those listed on the form are to be used as a guide (reminder if you will) to ensure you properly account for all of your expense.
 You can add rows / edit the descriptions as needed.